 Michael Grethler: The smartphone has played a major role in the digitalization of my everyday life.
 Like 76% of all German citizens, I spend most of my time on the Internet with my smart mobile phone.
 I use it as an alarm clock, listen to podcasts, check mails and messages and prepare for my appointments with Outlook.
 Maps brings me to my appointments in the shortest time without being flashed.
 But in my work I experience advanced techniques in MR, AI.
 I have been virtualy at the scanning of a Rodin sculpture and its optimal placement in a museum, the simulation of a production line and even to the simulation of a criminal case without leaving my office.

-Mr. Grethler, what impact do the technical developments in digital reality have on digitization in general?
+Mr. Grethler, what impact do the technical developments in extended reality have on digitization in general?
 Will organizations be empowered, or does it just mean more complexity to handle?

-What do you think companies are currently missing out when it comes to digital reality?
+What do you think companies are currently missing out when it comes to extended reality?